 1 T. W. Körner.
 Fourier Analysis.
-Cambridge University Press, Cambridge, UK, 1988; Kenneth B. Howell, Principles of Fourier analysis.
+Cambridge University Press, Cambridge, UK, 1988; Kenneth B. Howell.
+Principles of Fourier analysis.
 Chapman & Hall/CRC, Boca Raton, London, New York, Washington, D.C., 2001; and Russell Herman.
 Introduction to Fourier and Complex Analysis with Applications to the Spectral Analysis of Signals.
 University of North Carolina Wilmington, Wilmington, NC, 2010.
-URL http: //people.uncw.edu/hermanr/mat367/ FCABook/Book2010/FTCA-book.pdf.
-Creative Commons Attribution-

-NoncommercialShare Alike 3.0 United States License The bigger picture can then be viewed in terms of functional (vector) spaces: these are spanned by the elementary functions g_k , which serve as elements of a functional basis of a possibly infinite-dimensional vector space.
-Suppose, in further analogy to the set of all such functions $\mathcal{G} = \bigcup_k g_k(x)$ to the (Cartesian) standard basis, we can consider these elementary functions g_k to be orthonormal in the sense of a generalized functional scalar product [cf. also Section 11.5 on page 244; in particular Eq.
-(11.117)]
+URL http://people.uncw.edu/hermanr/ mat367/FCABook/Book2010/FTCAbook.pdf.
+Creative Commons Attribution-NoncommercialShare Alike 3.0 United States License The bigger picture can then be viewed in terms of functional (vector) spaces: these are spanned by the elementary functions g_k , which serve as elements of a functional basis of a possibly infinite-dimensional vector space.
+Suppose, in further analogy to the set of all such functions $\mathscr{G} = \bigcup_k g_k(x)$ to the (Cartesian) standard basis, we can consider these elementary functions g_k to be orthonormal in the sense of a generalized functional scalar product [cf. also Section 11.5 on page 259; in particular Equation (11.118)]